Origin of high-velocity ejecta and early red excess emission in the infant Type Ia supernova 2021aefx: Summary and Conclusion

-\item The HVF velocity evolution is best-explained by a distinct component of high-velocity ($\sim$ 23,500~km~s$^{-1}$) material embedded in the outer $<$ 16\% of the ejecta mass along the line of sight.
-While \ni56\ decay or ejecta-CSM shock interaction may enhance the Si opacity in the outer ejecta and produce HVFs, these processes are not likely to produce the constant and uniform 14$\times$ opacity increase required to explain the early HVF evolution, nor can they readily explain the timing and velocity of the HVF plateau.
+\item The \siii\ HVF velocity evolution is best-explained by a secondary component of high-velocity ($\sim$ 23,500~km~s$^{-1}$) material embedded in the outer $<$ 16\% of the ejecta mass along the line of sight.
+While \ni56\ or ejecta-CSM interaction in the outer ejecta may produce HVFs via opacity enhancement, these processes are not likely to produce co-evolving HV Ca and Si components, nor can they readily explain the \siii\ HVF power-law evolution and plateau timing/velocity.

 \item We detect weak contribution from \cii~$\lambda$6580~\AA\ to the \siii~$\lambda$6355~\AA\ feature at a few epochs prior to the disappearance of HVFs at $-$7.8 days, suggesting that the high-velocity material may be partially burnt.